GameClub

-GameClub is a video game subscription service for iOS and Android devices.
+GameClub is a video game subscription service for iOS and Android devices that was launched in 2019.
 The service primarily offers games that were previously delisted from app stores or are no longer actively maintained by their original developers, updated to support newer devices and software.
-They have since expanded to releasing mobile ports of games available for PC and console.
+It has since expanded to releasing mobile ports of games available for PC and console.
+The company is owned by Take-Two Interactive since 2023.

 History

 GameClub was first revealed on March 5, 2019, with an early access program starting shortly after on March 12, 2019.
 During this period, game betas would be distributed weekly through TestFlight.

 GameClub officially launched on October 25, 2019 for iOS users, alongside a standalone GameClub application, which acts as a hub for the catalogue of titles available and provides details about each game.
 The following week, Minigore was revealed to be the first game available through the service to be updated with MFi controller support.

 The service launched for Android on June 18, 2020, although with a smaller selection of initial games.
 Cross-platform play between Android and iOS was also introduced to the service, starting with title Neon Shadow.

 On September 5, 2020, GameClub revealed they would soon be releasing mobile ports of PC and console games for the first time, as well as adding expansions to pre-existing titles.

 Challenges, an achievement-like feature, was revealed on October 8, 2020.
 Six initial games were updated to support the feature on the same day, with more titles to come.
 A redesigned GameClub app and dashboard were released at the same time, including challenges support and a search function.

 Leagues were revealed on December 5, 2020.
 The tiered leaderboard system encourages players to beat other's scores in order to reach higher ranks or to prevent falling into a lower one at the end of a week.
 An initial eight games were updated to support the feature.

 On January 5, 2021, the GameClub app was updated to include a profile feature, allowing users to add friends and view player activity.
 The friends system is planned to be integrated into multiplayer games.

-In 2022 the company is focusing more on bringing the service on third-world countries via carriers.
+On March 23, 2023, GameClub Inc. was acquired by Take-Two Interactive, owners of fellow mobile game publisher Zynga.